Health Services - For Families

 Health Services Provided

 The Plymouth School District has two school nurses.
 Please feel free to contact us with any questions or concerns.

 Our school health room staff are trained in basic first aid and medication administration.

-If an incident or injury is severe, a code blue team (consisting of staff trained in CPR, first aid and administration of emergency medication such as inhalers or Epipens) will respond and 911 will be called if needed.
-There is an AED in each school.
+If an incident or injury is severe, a medical emergency response team (consisting of staff trained in CPR, first aid and administration of emergency medication such as inhalers or Epipens) will respond and 911 will be called if needed.
+There are bleeding control stations and an AED in each school.